 (Editor’s Note: I would like to

-curse thank TIB reader LaneO for providing me with the Twin Lotus Original Herbal Toothpaste to review.
-Also, below is a commercial for the Twin Lotus Original Herbal Toothpaste.
-Come to your own conclusions about it.)
+curse thank TIB reader LaneO for providing me with the Twin Lotus Original Herbal Toothpaste to review.)

 Item: Twin Lotus Original Herbal Toothpaste

 Pros: Made from more than ten genuine natural herbs.
 English translation.
 Natural oral care.
 Makes awesome fake dog poop.
 Not being bothered by 2 Girls 1 Cup.